 Martin Lewis: The one thing everyone aged over 66 needs to know

-So as we're slap-bang in the middle of a cost of living crisis, it's crucial we spread the word as quickly as possible, as this payment is worth on average £3,300 a year, and it may stave off physical and mental health risks in what I suspect will be a dangerously expensive coming winter.
+So as we're amidst a cost of living crisis, it's crucial we spread the word as quickly as possible, as this payment is worth on average £3,500 a year, and it can have a real impact reducing the physical and mental health risks hitting many on lower incomes.

 You could just stop with the info above, but if you want to know more, read on.
 Pension credit's a naff name for what's simply an income 'top-up' payment.
 Technically it's a means-tested benefit to help those without enough to live off, with two parts:

-The reason I say check if you've income under £200 is first as you may get more if you've got extra 'responsibilities', such as a severe disability, you're a carer or look after an under 20-year-old, and second because of…
+The reason I say check if you've income under £220 (£320 for couples) is first as you may get more if you've got extra 'responsibilities', such as a severe disability, you're a carer or look after an under 20-year-old, and second because of…

 I'm going to explain how it works, but it is really complex, so if that scares you don't read the next paragraph, just call and check if you're due.